MRFaria/epics-substitution/README.md

 Start typing: ```M-x substitution-``` followed by tab to list the possible functions provided by epics-substitution mode

-1) To align an existing table run:
+1) To align an existing table, run the following on the first line of the table (file .....):
 ```elisp
 M-x substitution-align-table
 ```